-This recipe is featured in A Bowl of Pho
+This recipe is featured in

 Ask an Italian-American family how to make bolognese sauce and they’ll probably reply with why their own recipe is the best.
 Along the same vein, every Vietnamese family has their own version of phở they think is superior, due to both preference and pride.
 Many families pass their recipe for phở down through an oral rite of passage.
 My discussion with my parents involved scaling down a 170 liter (45 gallon) batch of broth to something more specific other than “Add the spices to your stock and simmer until it’s done.”
 The fact Phở 79’s soup was always so consistent despite such lax precision baffles me.
 Your soup will have a different flavor profile, fattiness, and depth depending on which combination of beef bones you use.
 Some apply an almost scientific methodology with the endless permutations possible, but buy whichever bones are available to you.

 I know over six hours for soup sounds daunting, but this is the perfect weekend project to have in the background perfuming your home.
 It’d be foolish to proclaim this a definitive phở recipe (let alone an exact replica of what Phở 79 serves), so you have the liberty to adjust the amounts of salt, sugar, and spices.
 And maybe I shouldn’t admit this, but I don’t judge phở by its taste unless it’s spectacularly bad.
 When I’m twirling rice noodle and brisket onto my spoon, the most important thing to me isn’t whether it compares well to my mom’s – although that helps – but that I’m reminded of what it was like growing up with a bowl of soup as the source of the family’s well-being.